 Community policing involves decision-making processes that are more open than traditional policing.
-If the community is to be a full partner, the department needs mechanisms for readily sharing relevant information on crime and social disorder problems, as well as police operations with the community.
+If the community is to be a full partner, the department needs mechanisms for readily sharing relevant information on crime and social disorder problems and police operations with the community.